A Match Made in Heaven: How Foam Can Complement Other Materials in Your Design

 The properties of PopFoam have allowed me, as a designer, to bring ideas to life that other foam factories simply can’t, and the team’s guidance and insight is always helpful.

-Even if you think another material might work better as your design’s base ingredient, PopFoam offers some complementary features that are worth exploring.
+Even if you think another product material might work better as your design’s base ingredient, PopFoam offers some complementary features that are worth exploring.
 As a designer, I find it impossible to make a crucial decision about a new material without first holding it in my hands and playing around with it.
 PopFoam can provide pre-made sheet samples just for this purpose.

 Sporting equipment, tools, shoes, gloves, bags, dog toys, electronics cases — in one way or another, PopFoam can fit into just about any design you can dream up.